BlockstreamResearch/bip-frost-dkg/README.md

 Note that it may not be an unreasonable strategy in a threshold setup not to perform backups of signers at all, and simply hope that `t` honest and working signers will remain available.
-As soon as one or more signers are lost or broken, new DKG run can be performed with the unavailable signers replaced.
+As soon as one or more signers are lost or broken, new DKG session can be performed with the unavailable signers replaced.
 One drawback of this method is that it will result in a change of the shared public key, and the application will, therefore, need to transition to the new shared public key (e.g., funds stored under the current shared public key need to be transferred to the new key).